 - Set Document Orientation

 Create a Template

-Alternatively, you can create a template worksheet programmatically.
-Provide static content, insert the required mail merge fields specify template ranges and select the mail merge mode and document orientation.
+Alternatively, you can create a template worksheet programmatically, providing static content, inserting the required mail merge fields, specifying template ranges and selecting the mail merge mode and document orientation.

 A mail merge field is a placeholder in which a value from the specified data source field will appear in a merged document.
 When you perform a mail merge, a separate merged document (depending on the mail merge mode used, it can be a cell range, worksheet or workbook) is created for each record of the bound data source.
 Each merged document is a template copy where mail merge fields are replaced with unique information from a particular row of the data source.